C String Extraction: Standard, Custom & Multibyte Guide

 char str[] = "Hello";

-With this method, the C compiler automatically adds the null character '\0', so no special handling is needed.
+With this method, the C compiler automatically adds the null character '\0', so no special handling is required.

 2.4 How to check the size of a string

-If you manually include '\0' in the definition, write it as follows.
+If you define it manually including '\0', write it as follows.

 char str[6] = {'H', 'e', 'l', 'l', 'o', '\0'};

-• If you forget to put '\0' in str[5], unexpected behavior may occur.
+• If you forget to put into , unexpected behavior will occur.

-To obtain the length (number of characters) of a string, use the strlen function.
+To obtain the length of a string (number of characters), use the strlen function.

 #include <stdio.h>